Woods claims FBI hid coercion of Hutchinson, seeks new trial

 Hutchinson pleaded guilty in July 2019 in three appearances in different courts to accepting bribes.
 Hutchinson is a nephew of Gov. Asa Hutchinson.

 Both men accepted bribes from lobbyist Milton "Rusty" Cranford, who has also pleaded guilty to corruption charges.
-Four additional state legislators pleaded guilty or were convicted on corruption related charges in the investigation.
-Twelve employees or former employees of a Springfield, Mo.-based nonprofit now known as Preferred Family Healthcare have been convicted, pleaded guilty or are awaiting trial on corruption-related charges.
+Four additional state legislators pleaded guilty or were convicted on corruption-related charges in the investigation.
+Twelve employees or former employees of a Springfield, Mo.-based nonprofit group now known as Preferred Family Healthcare have been convicted, pleaded guilty or are awaiting trial on corruption-related charges.

 The graft involved at least $20 million taken from taxpayers or the nonprofit.

-FBI investigators in the Woods case, based in Fayetteville in the western district of the federal courts, and FBI in the Hutchinson case stationed in Little Rock in the eastern court district, cooperated, according to documents filed along with Woods' request for a new trial.
+FBI investigators in the Woods case, based in Fayetteville in the western district of the federal courts, and FBI investigators in the Hutchinson case stationed in Little Rock in the eastern court district, cooperated with each other, according to documents filed along with Woods' request for a new trial.
 The cooperation should have been disclosed before Woods' 2018 trial, the brief argues.

-In 2014, Hutchinson was attorney for Preferred Family, which was Cranford's former employer.
-Hutchinson advised Cranford there was no legal or ethical reason against hiring Wood's fiance at the time for a position in the company.
+In 2014, Hutchinson was attorney for Preferred Family, which was Cranford's employer at the time.
+Hutchinson advised Cranford there was no legal or ethical reason not to hire Wood's then-fiance for a position in the company.
 This and other work proves Hutchinson's status as an attorney representing Cranford and Preferred Family, the brief states.

 "Ultimately, Hutchinson provided information that he obtained from Rusty Cranford through attorney-client relationship from his role as counsel to Cranford and his business.
 This incriminating information related to Cranford potentially being bribed by Woods."

-The information used to coerce Hutchinson was provided by a former girlfriend and related to misuse of campaign funds by Hutchinson, the brief says.
+The information used to coerce Hutchinson was provided by his former girlfriend and related to misuse of campaign funds by Hutchinson, the brief says.

 The hiring of Woods' fiance is one example of the information Woods' defense attorneys should have been told, the brief states.
 The government used evidence provided by Hutchinson and Cranford not only in trial, but to boost the sentence Woods received after trial, the brief states.